nuggxyz/legal/nuggft/bug-bounty.md

 To be eligible for a reward under this Program, you must:

-- Discover a previously unreported, non-public vulnerability that would result in a loss of and/or lock on any ERC-20 token on Uniswap V3 (but not on any third party platform interacting with Uniswap V3) and that is within the scope of this Program.
+- Discover a previously unreported, non-public vulnerability that would result in a loss of and/or lock on ether (ETH) on nuggft V1 (but not on any third party platform interacting with nuggft V1) and that is within the scope of this Program.
-- Be the first to disclose the unique vulnerability to security@uniswap.org, in compliance with the disclosure requirements above.
-If similar vulnerabilities are reported within the same 24 hour period, rewards will be split at the discretion of Uniswap Labs.
+- Be the first to disclose the unique vulnerability to security@nugg.xyz, in compliance with the disclosure requirements above.
+If similar vulnerabilities are reported within the same 24 hour period, rewards will be split at the discretion of nugg.xyz.

 - Provide sufficient information to enable our engineers to reproduce and fix the vulnerability.
-- Not engage in any unlawful conduct when disclosing the bug to security@uniswap.org, including through threats, demands, or any other coercive tactics.
+- Not engage in any unlawful conduct when disclosing the bug to security@nugg.xyz, including through threats, demands, or any other coercive tactics.
 - Not exploit the vulnerability in any way, including through making it public or by obtaining a profit (other than a reward under this Program).
-- Make a good faith effort to avoid privacy violations, destruction of data, interruption or degradation of Uniswap V3.
+- Make a good faith effort to avoid privacy violations, destruction of data, interruption or degradation of nuggft V1.
 - Submit only one vulnerability per submission, unless you need to chain vulnerabilities to provide impact regarding any of the vulnerabilities.
 - Not submit a vulnerability caused by an underlying issue that is the same as an issue on which a reward has been paid under this Program.
 - Be at least 18 years of age or, if younger, submit your vulnerability with the consent of your parent or guardian.